The-ChinaMAP-Consortium/Imputation-server/README.md

 ### Notice

-The mbiobank_ChinaMAP_phase1_v1_reference_panel.sites.vcf.gz file must have a index file.
+* The mbiobank_ChinaMAP_phase1_v1_reference_panel.sites.vcf.gz file must have a index file.
-If the check fails, please refer go to http://www.mbiobank.com/imputation/help/ for solution
+* If the check fails, please refer go to http://www.mbiobank.com/imputation/help/ for solution.

 ## ChinaMAP_filterVCF.py
 ChinaMAP_filterVCF.py is a tool written in Python to filter input VCF files before submitting tasks to ChinaMAP imputation server .
 It removes monomorphic sites and sites that are not in ChinaMAP reference panel from your input files.